Foods of The Bible

 Lets start with (Leviticus 11:3), where it says that it alright to eat any animal with cloven hooves which chews its cud.
 This would pertain to eating red meat such as beef, lamb, and veal.
 (Stick to the lean meats for healthy eating).
 We should not eat anything that creeps of the ground, such as snake, snails, etc. (Leviticus 20:25).
 Now here is another one that we should not eat and I know most people are not going to like it.
 “It’s called the other white meat.”
 The swine!
 Good old “porky pig” has cloven hooves, but it does not chew the cud.
 It is a scavenger with no sweat glands and was put here to clean up the toxins on the earth.
 Pigs will eat anything, and the poisonous toxins build up in the fat of the pig and remain there.
 Simple put, Pork will make you sick over time and is hard on the stomach.
-Stick to eating chicken and turkey for your white meats, and if you need to have bacon in the morning, try Applegate (organic), turkey bacon.
-It crisps up nice, taste good and is much healthier for you than pork bacon.
-(Organic turkey bacon does not have any nitrates and is a healthier choice).
+Stick to eating chicken and turkey for your white meats, and if you need to have bacon in the morning, try a good (organic), turkey bacon.

 Dairy products: Dairy foods can provide essential calcium and protein, but they can also be high in (artery-clogging) saturated fat and cholesterol.
 Try to keep your dairy to a minimum and choose wisely when eating dairy products.
-Try using fat free or low-fat milk; fat-free yogurt, and reduced fat cheeses.
-(Proverbs 27:27, Isaiah 7:22).
-Try to eat real cheese and butter, and not processed cheese or margarines.
-(2 Samuel 17:29, Job 20:17, proverbs 30:33).
-Just try to keep these products to a minimum in your diet.
-Also, when choosing eggs, try to eat a good quality egg such as Egg-Lands Best.
-They are high in vitamin D, B12, E, A, B2, plus Omega 3 and lutein.
-These eggs also have 25% less saturated fat than regular eggs.
-This is because they are from all natural vegetarian fed hens.
-One of the best substitutes for milk that we use is pure Almond or Cashew Milk.
+Also, when choosing eggs, try to eat a good quality egg.
+When it comes to milk, Almond, or Cashew Milk are good healthy substitutes.
 (Taste good and it's good for you).Now as I end with the dairy products, let me bring to your attention and keep in mind that the bible does speak of “milk” and “meat” also in a spiritual sense.
 The following scriptures; (1 Corinthians 3:2, Hebrews 5:12, 1 Peter 2:2), speak of “milk” in the word as a new Christian would be fed in the word.
 Just a babe if you will.
 After they are brought up on the “milk” you would then start to feed them the “meat” of the word as you would a more mature Christian.
 The point being, a good teacher will always feed you “meat” of the word that will make you grow strong in the word.
 “Stay healthy in body, soul, and spirit.”

 Keep The Faith,